offirmakes/Offir_BlueStampPortfolio/index.md

 Overview:

 For milestone 3, I desgined my project to be able to draw a custom image.
+I took an image from the web, made the g-code for it, and uploaded it to my grbl software.

 Design: